 Strengths: Pierchsbacher is also extremely experienced and versatile.
 Having played in 43 games at all three interior offensive line positions, the rising senior offers great value to any NFL team.
 In the run game, he uses great leverage to control blockers.
 When he is asked to pull or make second level blocks, it’s not a problem because of his athletic ability.
 It’s fun to see how easy it is for him to make open field blocks in the screen game.
 This guy is a mauler and makes it a point to finish all of blocks with authority.

-Weaknesses: At 6’2 ½, Pierschbacher lacks elite size and length, meaning he always has to use great technique to win at the point of attack.
+Weaknesses: At 6’3, Pierschbacher lacks elite size and length, meaning he always has to use great technique to win at the point of attack.
 He doesn’t have the power either to truly dominate defenders all game.
 Also, due to his lack of length it’s sometimes hard for him to win in pass protection.
-Longer, interior rushers are the norm now and it will be interesting to see how he holds up against those types this year.
+Longer, interior rushers are the norm now and it will be interesting to see how he holds up against those types in 2018.

 Early Draft Projection: Round 2-3